top of page

 Want expert training advice?
 Find the best running content here.

-Win a 2026 entry via our Seven Rewards Program
+Win exclusive offers via our Seven Rewards Program

 Sign up to our Seven Rewards mailing list to receive exclusive offers and prizes from our partners - including 2026 TCS Sydney Marathon entries!